vitalets/playwright-bdd/docs/writing-features/customize-examples-title.md

 ```

 #### 3. Use config option
-You can set config option [examplesTitleFormat](configuration/options.md#examplestitleformat) to define global template for examples title.
+You can set the config option [examplesTitleFormat](configuration/options.md#examplestitleformat) to define a global template for examples titles.